List of humorous units of measurement: Barn, outhouse, shed

 A barn is a serious metric unit of area used by nuclear physicists to quantify the scattering or absorption cross-section of very small particles, such as atomic nuclei.
 One barn is equal to 1.0×10^-28 m2.
 The name derives from the folk expressions "As big as a barn," and "Couldn't hit the broad side of a barn", used by particle accelerator physicists to refer to the probability of achieving a collision between particles.
 For nuclear purposes, 1.0×10^-28 m2 is actually rather large.
 The outhouse (1.0×10^-6 barns) and shed (1.0×10^-24 barns) are derived by analogy.

 Nanoacre

 The nanoacre is a unit of real estate on a very-large-scale integration (VLSI) chip equal to 0.00627264 sqin or the area of a square of side length 0.0792 in.
 VLSI nanoacres have similar total costs to acres in Silicon Valley.

 Volume

 Barn-megaparsec

 This unit is similar in concept to the attoparsec, combining very large and small scales.
 When a barn (a very small unit of area used for measuring the cross sectional area of atomic nuclei) is multiplied by a megaparsec (a very large unit of length used for measuring the distances between galaxies), the result is a human-scaled unit of volume approximately equal to 2/3 of a teaspoon (about 3 mL).

+Bruno

+A Bruno is the volume of the dent left in asphalt pavement after a piano is dropped six stories from the roof of MIT's Baker House.
+It is named after Charlie Bruno, class of 1974, who discovered that the student handbook at the time did not prohibit dropping objects off of the roof, but only prohibited throwing objects out of dorm windows.
+The Bruno is measured periodically on MIT's Drop Day, and is approximately one liter.